Technical Committees

 • Expand discussion on micropitting (see 925-B22) Clause B.2 Scuffing considerations;

-• Apply plv limits for using Cw in the F(load) equation Appendix F needs to be revised (After completion of AGMA 923); and
+• Apply plv limits for using Cw in the F(load) equation Appendix F needs to be revised (from AGMA 923-C22); and

 Note: One reaffirmation occurred in 2019 with no comments submitted